mechmotum/mechmotum.github.io/content/pages/about.rst

-The Laboratorium of Marvelous Mechanical Motum is a research group based in the `Mechanical and Aerospace Engineering Department`_ at the `University of California, Davis`_.
-Our research is centered primarily around human mobility, more specifically:
+The Laboratorium of Marvelous Mechanical Motum is a research group based in the `Mechanical and Aerospace Engineering Department`_ at the `University of California, Davis`_ led by Jason K. Moore.
+Our research is primarily centered around human mobility, more specifically:

-- human-in-the-loop vehicle design and augmented automatic control
+- human-in-the-loop augmented automatic control and vehicle design
 - assistive device design for the physically impaired
 - enhancing athlete performance and safety in sports
-- teaching and learning engineering through mobility problems
 - sustainable transportation
 - human powered appropriate technology
+- teaching and learning engineering through mobility engineering

 .. _Mechanical and Aerospace Engineering Department: http://mae.ucdavis.edu
 .. _University of California, Davis: http://www.ucdavis.edu